Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Physical activity.
 Endurance exercise increases iron requirements through mechanical hemolysis and sweating.
 Regular athletes may show lower TSAT than the general population, without this necessarily indicating an imbalance.

 Menstrual cycle.
 Menstrual losses represent a major route of iron depletion in women of childbearing age.
-TSAT reflects this loss more rapidly than ferritin, which assesses longer-term reserves.
+TSAT is more labile than ferritin: it moves more from one draw to the next, whereas ferritin describes reserves over a longer period.

 Inflammation.
 During an inflammatory state, hepcidin (the iron-regulating hormone) blocks iron release from storage cells.
 TSAT drops even when reserves remain normal or elevated. hs-CRP, measured by Singular, helps contextualize this situation.